How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 How to Remove Stubborn Stains on Laminate Floors

-Things like wine stain, crayon traces, and heel marks are very difficult to deal with on laminate floors.
+Things like wine stain, crayon traces, and heel marks are difficult to deal with on laminate floors.
 Depending on the type, you need to use the right kind of chemical or tool in order to deal with them effectively and streak free.

 Beverage and Alcohol Stains